marissabrand/2024-Internship/README.md

-Read Me - MJ Brand 2024 INTERNSHIP

-INTERACTING WITH THE REBOOT NOTIF CODE:
+Read Me: MJ Brand 2024 Internship INTERACTING WITH THE REBOOT NOTIF CODE:
 -

+INTERACTING WITH THE "REBOOT NOTIF" VBA CODE AND THE "REBOOT NOTIF" EXCEL FILE:
+The file must be saved as an “Excel Macro-Enabled Workbook”, or the code will not run.
+*incomplete

-INTERACTING WITH THE USERS & LICENSES (“U&L”) EXCEL FILE:
+INTERACTING WITH THE "U&L" VBA CODE AND THE USERS & LICENSES (“U&L”) EXCEL FILE:
 The file must be saved as an “Excel Macro-Enabled Workbook”, or the code will not run.

 After saving the workbook as an “Excel Macro-Enabled Workbook”.